alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 - There is a small tutorial available as an [Appendix](#-appendix-a-gitlab-tutorial-notes) to this user guide.
 - You can find the official documentation on the [GitLab website](https://docs.gitlab.com/ee/gitlab-basics/README.html).
 - Ask your team mates for help.
-- Ask the SRE administrator if there is a designated support person.
+- Ask the designated contact for your SRE.
-  For example during Turing Data Study Groups the facilitators can help, or you can ask in the Slack channel.
+- There may be a dedicated discussion channel, for example during Turing Data Study Groups you can ask in the Slack channel.

 ## :book: Collaborate on documents using HackMD